PangaiaProject/copa24/content/pages/program.md

 *  _Dan Gusfield_.
 TBD
 *  _Evan Eichler_.
 Long-read sequencing and pangenome perspective of structural variation and disease association.
 *  _Iman Hajirasouliha_.
+(1) Introduction to Structural Variants and short-read
-Deep Learning for variant calling and tumor detection
+    SV methods, (2) Deep Learning methods for variant calling and tumor detection, (3) Methods for Metagenome analysis using multiple sequencing platforms.
 *  _Layla Oesper_.
 Reconstructing and comparing tumor  phylogenies
 *  _Manuela Sironi_.
 Molecular evolution and host adaptation of human-infecting herpesviruses.
 Transposon domestication in mammals